Cubs vs. Padres Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Juan Soto, Nico Hoerner and others in the San Diego Padres-Chicago Cubs matchup at PETCO Park on Friday at 9:40 PM ET.
+You can find player prop bet odds for Juan Soto, Nico Hoerner and other players on the San Diego Padres and Chicago Cubs prior to their matchup at 10:10 PM ET on Saturday at PETCO Park.

 Bet on this matchup or its props with DraftKings!